openstack/neutron/doc/source/stadium/sub_project_guidelines.rst

   if a new series is required, create the new series and a new milestone.
 * Finally a sub-project owner should send an email to the openstack-announce mailing list announcing the new release.

+To make a branch end of life, follow the following steps:

+* A member of neutron-release will abandon all open change reviews on the branch.
+* A member of neutron-release will push an EOL tag on the branch.
+  (eg. "icehouse-eol")
+* A sub-project owner should request the infrastructure team to delete the branch by sending an email to the infrastructure mailing list, not by bothering the infrastructure team on IRC.
+* A sub-project owner should tweak jenkins jobs in project-config if any.

 References
 ~~~~~~~~~~